nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_bundle.md

   </tr>
 </table>

 The absolute URL for the resource.
 This **MUST** be populated for resources that can be retrieved via a 'read' RESTful endpoint.
-This **SHALL NOT** be provided for resources that are accessed via an operation.
+This **SHALL NOT** be provided for resources that are only accessed via an operation.

 ### entry.resource ###